guanlanxu/guanlanxu.github.io/_talks/2020_NCME_Bifactor.md

 ---

-Poster to be presented at the annual meeting of the National Council on Measurement in Education, San Francisco, CA.
+Poster presented at the annual meeting of the National Council on Measurement in Education, San Francisco, CA.